Family

 • The F-6-1 spousal visa requires the Korean sponsor to earn at least 25,195,752 KRW per year for a 2-person household (2026 Ministry of Justice threshold, effective January 2, 2026).

 • Marriage registration (혼인신고) at a district office is free.
-The marriage certificate (혼인관계증명서) issued afterward costs 1,000 KRW per copy via 정부24, or is free at the Supreme Court e-family registry.
+The marriage relationship certificate (혼인관계증명서) is issued after the accepted report appears in the family registry system.

 • Two foreign nationals can legally marry in Korea without either holding Korean citizenship.
 Neither person becomes eligible for an F-6 visa through this marriage.